turhany/Audity/README.md

         - Deleted
 - Can exclude Entities from Audit flow (ExcludeEntities)
 - Can mask Properties from Audit flow (MaskedProperties, masked with "******")
-- Can exclude property from generated log data (AudityIgnore attribute)
+- Can exclude property/field from generated log data (AudityIgnore attribute)

 #### Atention:
 - If you get data with "AsNoTracking()", you can not get property change data